webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 By default Webiny comes with a support for [Google Fonts](https://fonts.google.com/).
 If you define a list of fonts inside this section, Webiny will automatically add the required stylesheets to pull those fonts from Google Fonts.

-This is an example how to define the fonts:
+This is an example of how to define the fonts:

 ```json
 {